 JubileeTV or ONSCREEN.

-JubileeTV or ONSCREEN senior-specific video calling platforms feature large fonts, TV-based interfaces, and don’t require passwords.
+JubileeTV and ONSCREEN are senior-specific video calling platforms that feature large fonts, TV-based interfaces, and don’t require passwords.

 Some models even allow caregivers to initiate calls remotely, which is particularly beneficial for seniors with cognitive challenges or dementia.